-Silver-plated ear trumpet, by FC Rein & Son, London, England, 1850-1900
+Silver-plated ear trumpet hearing aid, with ivory earpiece and ornate decoration, made by F. C. Rein & Son, London, England, 1850-1900

 The ivory ear tip sat inside the ear canal.
 The ear trumpet amplified sounds down the tube.
 The ear trumpet is a type of parabolic reflector.
 This device projects energy onto a focal point, in this case the ear drum, through refraction and reflection.
 This enables the ear trumpet to be an effective hearing aid while remaining relatively small.
 This silver-plated example was made by F. C. Rein and Son in London.
 The firm was founded in 1800.
 It was the first company known to manufacture hearing aids commercially.